afomiadev4/NotePad/README.md

-# NotePad - Modern Note-Taking Application
+# NotePad+ - Modern Note-Taking Application

 A full-stack, feature-rich note-taking application built with React and Supabase.
 Create, organize, and share your thoughts with a beautiful, modern interface that supports both private notes and public posts.